 Definition of Capitolio

-In the ancient Roman Empire the religious and political center was located in the Capitolinus Mons , today it is called “ Campidoglio ” that is to say capitol in Italian, the square that forms it was traced by Michelangelo.
-In it are the Capitoline Museums and the seat of the mayor of Rome.
+In the ancient Roman Empire the religious and political center was located in the Capitolinus Mons , today it is called Campidoglio.
+That is to say, capitolio in Italian, the square that forms it was traced by Michelangelo.
+In it are the Capitoline Museums and the headquarters of the Mayor of Rome.

 - It was in the Capitolinus Mons that in 1957 the Treaty of Rome was signed, which gave rise to the European Economic Community and the European Atomic Energy Community.

 - Generally the design of the capitols has been inspired by the United States Capitol , which is based on a neoclassical style.
 The first building of this style was built in 1705 in Williamsburg, Virginia.

 - In Venezuela, the capitolio differs from the rest of those built in the American continent, although it has a neoclassical style like the rest, its elliptical dome bathed in gold makes it unique.